qiuLimoges/mercure-totalsegmentator/README.md

 Mercure module to deploy [TotalSegmentator](https://github.com/wasserth/TotalSegmentator) tool for segmentation of 104 classes in CT images.
 This module runs as a docker container in mercure, it can be added to an existing mercure installation using docker tag : *mercureimaging/mercure-totalsegmentator*.
 <br>
 The current version of the module is configured to run the TotalSegmentator at at lower resolution (3mm) so it is CPU compatible.
-To run at high resolution, minor code edits are required to remove the --fast TotalSegmentator option and enable GPU processing if desired.
+To run at high resolution, minor code edits are required to remove the *--fast* TotalSegmentator option and to enable GPU processing if desired.

 <br>